Al-Jazeera reporter killed during Israeli raid in West Bank | Law-Order

 - Israel

-A journalist for Al-Jazeera was shot and killed while covering an Israeli raid in the occupied West Bank town of Jenin early on Wednesday, the Palestinian health ministry said.
+A journalist for Al-Jazeera was shot and killed while covering an Israeli raid in the occupied West Bank town of Jenin early Wednesday.
+The broadcaster blamed Israeli forces, who said they were investigating the incident.

-It said Shireen Abu Akleh, a well-known Palestinian female reporter for the broadcaster's Arabic language channel, was shot and died soon afterward.
-Another Palestinian journalist working for the Jerusalem-based Al-Quds newspaper was wounded but in stable condition.
+Shireen Abu Akleh, a well-known Palestinian female reporter for the broadcaster's Arabic language channel, was shot and died soon afterward.
+Another Palestinian journalist working for the Jerusalem-based Al-Quds newspaper was wounded but in stable condition, according to the Palestinian health ministry.

+The Qatar-based broadcaster blamed Israeli forces.
+In a statement flashed on its channel, it called on the international community to ''condemn and hold the Israeli occupation forces accountable for deliberately targeting and killing our colleague, Shireen Abu Akleh."
+In video footage of the incident, Abu Akleh can be seen wearing a blue flak jacket clearly marked with the word "PRESS."
+The Israeli military said its forces came under attack with heavy gunfire and explosives while operating in Jenin, and that they fired back.
+The military said it is "investigating the event and looking into the possibility that the journalists were hit by the Palestinian gunmen."
+Israel's Foreign Minister Yair Lapid said it had proposed to the Palestinian Authority a joint pathological investigation into the reporter's death.
+"Journalists must be protected in conflict zones and we all have a responsibility to get to the truth," he tweeted.

+The Palestinian Authority, which administers parts of the occupied West Bank and cooperates with Israel on security matters, condemned what it said was a "shocking crime" committed by Israeli forces.

 Israel captured the West Bank in the 1967 Mideast war, and the Palestinians want the territory to form the main part of their future state.
 Nearly 3 million Palestinians live in the territory under Israeli military rule.
 Israel has built more than 130 settlements across the West Bank that are home to nearly 500,000 Jewish settlers, who have full Israeli citizenship.